Mad Hatter (song)

-"Mad Hatter" is a song by Avenged Sevenfold, released as the lead single from the EP Black Reign on September 17, 2018.
+"Mad Hatter" is a song by American heavy metal band Avenged Sevenfold, released as the lead single from the EP Black Reign on September 17, 2018.
 It was made specifically for the video game Call of Duty: Black Ops 4 (2018), appearing as an easter egg in the game's "IX" Zombies map.
-It is the first original song by the band since the release of "Dose", which was a bonus track from The Stage in 2016.
+It was the band's first original song since the release of "Dose", a bonus track on The Stage, and the last until "Nobody" in 2023.

 Background

 With the band having a strong connection with Treyarch, having previously worked on Call of Duty: Black Ops, Call of Duty: Black Ops II and Call of Duty: Black Ops III, they were once again asked to make a song for their 2018 title Call of Duty: Black Ops 4.
 The band included a sneak peek of the song in their European Tour.

 Synyster Gates expressed his excitement of the new song, stating: "We're just about in a state of pure bliss....
 We're damn close to getting to exactly where we want to be".
 M Shadows also commented saying: "The EP is the start of a new era.
 I'm not sure what that holds for us yet, but we are excited…"

 Johnny Christ chimed in: "It's a fun song — it's a little bit of a departure from I think what our fans would expect, but I guess that also makes sense because they expect crazy from us now."